top of page

 3. Municipal or Magistrate Level Offenses

-For individuals convicted of a first offense misdemeanor at the municipal or magistrate level, carrying a penalty of not more than 30 days in jail or a fine of $1000 (or both), there's potential for expungement.
+For individuals convicted of a 1st offense misdemeanor at the municipal or magistrate level, carrying a penalty of not more than 30 days in jail or a fine of $1000 (or both), there's potential for expungement.
 The following conditions must be met:

 • No additional convictions were incurred during that period.

-Please note that if two magistrate or municipal level offenses were charged simultaneously, expungement may not be available.
+Please note that if two magistrate or municipal-level offenses were charged simultaneously, expungement may not be available.
 Additionally, certain offenses involving the operation of a motor vehicle, offenses in Title 50 ("Fish Game and Watercraft"), or criminal domestic violence are subject to specific rules.

 4. Criminal Domestic Violence (CDV)